 Types of Everest Base Camp Trek Packages in Nepal

-When you start searching for Everest Base Camp trek packages in Nepal, the same three options keep showing up.
-Budget Everest Base Camp trek package, standard EBC trek package, and luxury Everest Base Camp trek package.
+When you start searching for Everest region trekking packages in Nepal, the same three options keep showing up.
+Budget EBC trek package, standard EBC trek package, and luxury Everest Base Camp trek package.
 The names sound very different, but the reality is simpler.

 Budget Everest Base Camp Trek Package

-A budget Everest Base Camp trek package is the lowest cost way to do the Everest Base Camp trek in Nepal.
-It means bigger groups, a fixed Everest Base Camp itinerary, and very basic arrangements on the trail.
-You stay in standard tea houses and keep things minimal to bring the Everest Base Camp trek cost down.
-The walking route does not change at all, it is still the same trail everyone follows to Everest Base Camp.
+You can expect bigger groups, a fixed Everest Base Camp itinerary, and very basic arrangements on the trail.
+You stay in basic tea houses and keep things minimal to bring the whole trek cost down.
+The walking route does not change at all, it is still the same trail that everyone follows.

 Standard Everest Base Camp Trek Package